sedders123/phial/README.md

 ## TODO:
  - PyPi Package
  - Handle commands asynchronously

-## License
+## Licenses

-MIT © 2017 James Seden Smith
+phial - MIT © 2017 James Seden Smith

+Erlenmeyer Flask by Iconic from the Noun Project - [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) (used in [examples/phial.png](examples/phial.png))